Demystifying the complexity of sending international wires through SWIFT

 Once you have all the necessary information, you can initiate the payment through your online banking portal or by visiting your local branch.

-It’s important to note that SWIFT payments are not the same as domestic wire transfers.
+It’s important to note that SWIFT payments don’t function in the same way as domestic wire transfers.
 With a domestic wire transfer, money is transferred directly from your bank account to the recipient’s bank account.
-A SWIFT payment, however, may have to pass through multiple banks — called “intermediaries” — before the money reaches its final destination.
+A SWIFT payment, however, may have to pass through multiple banks — called “intermediaries” or “correspondent banks” — before the money reaches its final destination.

 Here’s an example: Let’s say you want to send a SWIFT payment from Wells Fargo (U.S.) to Westpac (Australia).
 If Wells Fargo and Westpac do not have a direct relationship, the payment will be routed through an intermediary bank — in this case, the Hongkong and Shanghai Banking Corporation (HSBC) in Hong Kong.